import pandas as pd

 Each row of this data set describes a single loan and the attributes of the borrower.
 For visualization purposes, today we are going to focus on just three of the columns:

-• loan_int_rate is the interest rate on the loan.
+is the interest rate on the loan.loan_status

-• loan_status describes whether or not the individual defaulted on the loan.
-This column has value 1 if the individual defaulted on the loan and value 0 if the loan was repaid in full.
+describes whether or not the individual defaulted on the loan.
+This column has value1

 Our primary predictive interest is whether or not a borrower is likely to default on a loan.
 How common is this in our data set?

 In this data, roughly 55% of borrowers default on their loan.
 An important aspect of this learning is the base rate for prediction.
 If we predicted that every borrower would default on a loan, we would be right 55% of the time.
-So, if we want to find patterns in our data set and use those patterns to make predictions, we should aim for accuracy greater than 55%.
+So, if we want to find patterns in our data set and use those patterns to make predictions, we will usually aim for accuracy greater than 55%.

 So, can we find some patterns?
 Here is a labeled scatterplot of our simplified data set.